Klotok Hire and How to Find a Tanjung Puting Guide to See the Orangutans

 DAY TREKKING IN TANJUNG PUTING NATIONAL PARK

-I found out about the twenty kilometer jungle trek from Tanjung Harapan after we landed and the schedule was set.
+I found out about the twenty kilometer (twelve mile) jungle trek from Tanjung Harapan after we landed and the schedule was set.
 A few months ago this would have intrigued me—but I also entertained the idea of the fifteen day cross-Borneo trek.
 I have come to the conclusion that jungle trekking is extremely hot and humid business with a lot of creepy crawlies.
 If you go, hike with your guide, wear gaiters to protect against leeches, and take electrolyte tablets.

 Babek Umar, Camp Leakey, Tanjung Puting National Park, Kalimantan, Indonesia